MVollath/Isabelle-PDDL-Grounding/Documentation/project_outline.md

 	- does add: either types, multiple inheritance, cyclic type-dependencies
 - [ ] subset of PDDL used as input to grounder
 	- MVP: no disjunctions in goal formula
-	- MVP: objects/consts must have primitive types.
+	- MVP?: objects/consts must have primitive types.
 I likely won't lift this restriction.
 	- MVP: in Ab+La, action signature types aren't checked for  well-formedness.
 This complicates preconditions for type normalization.
 - [x] Running example (delivery planning problem)
 - [ ] Normalization of PDDL